Best Las Vegas Sportsbooks For Super Bowl Watching, Betting

 Pricing

-On the property, Resorts World is hosting Big Game watch parties at various locations, including in the sportsbook, where a VIP couch for 6-12 people goes for $5,000.
+On the property, Resorts World is hosting Big Game watch parties at various locations, including the sportsbook, where a VIP couch for 6-12 people costs $5,000.

-However, for $125 per person, sportsbook guests can reserve a VIP table for 4-6 people.
+However, for $125 per person, sportsbook guests can reserve a VIP table for 4 to 6 people.

 Other resorts in this category: Fremont, Planet Hollywood, Cromwell